hydrusnetwork/hydrus/docs/getting_started_installing.md

         Try `unset MANGOHUD` or `export MANGOHUD=0` to remove the MangoHUD environment variable in your hydrus launch script to fix this!

+    ??? warning "KDE and QtMediaPlayer"
+        A user notes that those on KDE may need the `mit-krb5` package to get QtMediaPlayer working.
+Hit up `help->about` and the "Optional Libraries" tab once you are up to see if QtMultimedia loaded ok.

     !!! note "Qt compatibility"

         If `hydrus_client` fails to run, and from terminal it says something like this: